 We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$, all of which are payable by us.
-This figure includes a non-accountable expense allowance we have agreed to pay the Representative for reimbursement of its expenses related to the offering equal to \$250,000, for which we have paid a \$50,000 advance that will be credited against the non-accountable expense allowance or will be returned to us to the extent not so credited.
+This figure includes a non-accountable expense allowance we have agreed to pay the Representative for reimbursement of its expenses related to the offering equal to \$250,000.
+We have paid an expense deposit of \$50,000 to the Representative for out-of-pocket-accountable expenses equal to the difference between the total and non-accountable expense amounts, which will be returned to us to the extent such out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).